Submit

 Talent Guidelines

-• Minors must have release signed by a parent or legal guardian.
-It is strongly recommended that a parent or legal guardian accompany minor on the photo shoot.
+• Minors must have a release signed by a parent or legal guardian.
+It is strongly recommended that a parent or legal guardian accompany a minor on the photo shoot.
+(Click here for a PDF with four releases.)

 • Avoid sleeveless garments.

-• For group photos have subjects place hands at side.
+• For group photos, have subjects place their hands at their side.

 • No logos should appear on apparel except UCM logos.